BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 writing or modifying configuration files, from very general to very specific methods.

-This study consists of five tasks, whereas all tasks will be solved several times, each with a different Puppet method.
-The five tasks can be classified in 3 main groups:
+This study consists of four tasks, whereas all tasks will be solved several times, each with a different Puppet method.
+The four tasks can be classified in 3 main groups:
 * writing a complete configuration from scratch
 * partial configuration file manipulations
-* maintenance tasks: bug fixing, adding features
+* maintenance tasks: adding features

 To solve these tasks some Puppet knowledge is required.
 You should already have received the guide "*A short Puppet Introduction*", if not it is available